Application development environment

 - Parallel Python and R

 - Singularity containers

-A full discussion of the module system is available in Software environment.
+A full discussion of the module system is available in the Software environment section.

-This section is aimed at code developers and will concentrate on the compilation environment and building executables, and specifically parallel executables.
-Other topics such as Using Python and Containers are covered in more detail in separate sections of the documentation.
+This section is aimed at code developers and will concentrate on the compilation environment and building libraries and executables, and specifically parallel executables.
+Other topics such as Python and Containers are covered in more detail in separate sections of the documentation.

 ARCHER2 supports common revision control software such as

 Standard GNU autoconf tools are available, along with